Agile – SCRUM software development methodology

 - Retrospective meetings: at the end of each sprint, the team analyzes both successful and unsuccessful elements of their activity.
 During this meeting lasting between 15 and 30 minutes where everyone is invited and speaks on their own behalf, a vote of confidence is organized in order to decide on the improvements to be made.

-The advantage of this method consists in reducing the documentation to the minimum in order to gain in productivity.
+The advantage Agile software development with SCRUM method consists in reducing the documentation to the minimum in order to gain in productivity.
 The idea is to write only the minimum documentation which allows to save the history of the decisions taken on the project and to easily perform interventions on the software when it goes into the maintenance phase.

 The SCRUM methodology involves the following three main players :